galenhuntington/hpre/README.md

 putting `--+` on a line by itself, which causes processing of import statements from then on.

-In the future, I may drop this rule, and simply have `hpre` transform all imports, accepting that it is not fully compatible.
+In the future, I may drop this condition, and simply have `hpre` transform all imports, accepting that it is not fully compatible.
 This will necessitate a 2.0 release.

 ##  Limitations and future work